PizzaBox/imageOnSave/README.md

 ```
 RGB colour mode will save a .png, any other mode will save a .jpg (quality 12)

-\*Note: Assembling gifs/videos is not a feature of the script, but instructions for how to do so are below.
+\**Assembling gifs/videos is not a feature of the script, but instructions for how to do so are below.*

 ## Installation